The University of Edinburgh2015 League Table Ranking 21

 - In the last 5 years, the University has invested £80m in maintaining and enhancing our teaching and learning spaces.

-- Since 2012, £4m has been invested to maintain and enhance the student experience.
+- Since 2012, £4 million has been invested to maintain and enhance the student experience.

 - Our scientists created Dolly the Sheep, the first mammal to be genetically cloned from an adult cell.